 Why Does My Cat Trill and Run Away?

 Your cat might also want to play.
-Some cats love to play hide and seek or other fun games and might be in a cheeky mood.
-If your cat is trilling at you and running away, grab some toys and spend some time teasing your pet.
+Some cats love to play hide and seek or other fun games and may be in a cheeky mood.
+If your cat is trilling at you and running away, grab some toys and spend some time teasing your cat.
 Cats love feather-based toys or laser pens because they are most like their prey.
 During play, a cat might trill as it jumps to indicate its happiness.